Meet our Board

 Treasurer, Walla Walla, WA

-Angela Bombaci grew up hiking and camping in the Wallowa country, from the canyons to the Eagle Cap.
-She has a deep sense of responsibility for the community here, past, present and future, including the the plants and animals with whom we share this special place.
-In her six years as staff at the Nez Perce Wallowa Homeland, Angela learned from a community of people who share her commitment to the environment and to each others’ well-being within it.
-Today, in addition to her work with the NPWH Angela serves on the board of the Wallowa Land Trust and the Oregon Values and Beliefs Center.
-Now residing in Walla Walla, Washington, she enjoys backpacking, rafting, and snowboarding with her family. f
+Angela Harvey grew up hiking and camping in the Wallowa country.
+She has a deep sense of responsibility for the community here - past, present and future - including the plants and animals with whom we share this special place.
+In her six years as staff at the Nez Perce Walawa Homeland, Angela learned from those who share her commitment to the environment and to each others' well-being within it.

 Nancy Crenshaw